8bitmcu/dmenu/README.md

 dmenu (fork)
 ============

-This is a fork of the excellent suckless dmenu, see: https://tools.suckless.org/dmenu This fork merges the following patches:
+This is a fork of the excellent suckless [dmenu](https://tools.suckless.org/dmenu) This fork merges the following patches:

 - dmenu-alpha: adds transparency to the dmenu background